 Compulsory Parent/Teacher Interviews are generally conducted at the end of Terms 1 and 3.
 This is an excellent opportunity for parents to meet their child's teacher and establish a positive working relationship with them.
-The emphasis of the interview is for teachers to meet parents and provide additional feedback and discussion on progress.
-Interviews usually run for 20 minutes with classroom teachers.
+The emphasis of the Term 1 interview is for teachers to meet parents and gain insight into the student's progress.
+In Term 3, teachers provide additional feedback and discussion on progress since the Mid-Year reports.
+Interviews run for usually 10 minutes with classroom teachers.
 Class teachers need to keep to strict time limits so that other parents are not kept waiting for interviews.
-In Secondary this is two 10 minutes' sessions with Maths/Science and Humanities staff.
 If you do require more time than the interview allows, another appointment time may be made for a later date to discuss matters of more significant concern.